finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 # **put_view_design_to_sql**
 > str put_view_design_to_sql(convert_to_view_data)

-[EXPERIMENTAL] PutViewDesignToSql: Generates view creation sql from a structured view creation design
+[EXPERIMENTAL] PutViewDesignToSql: Makes view creation sql from a view-design

-Converts a ConvertToView specification into SQL that creates a view
+Converts a ConvertToView specification into SQL that creates a view  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example